RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 #>   }
 ```

 Turning to the simulation, we need three columns: 'date', 'shelter', and 'occupancy'.
 This example will build on the earlier one by adding a seed using `set.seed()`.
 A seed enables us to always generate the same random data.
 Any integer can be used as the seed.
 In this case the seed will be 853.
 If you use that as your seed, then you should get the same random numbers as in this example.
 If you use a different seed, then you should expect different random numbers.
 Finally, we use `rep()` to repeat something a certain number of times.
-For instance, we repeat 'Shelter 1', 184 times.
+For instance, we repeat 'Shelter 1', 184 times which accounts for half a year.

 ```r